-In March 2003, (C), a (C) year old female child, entered the Cobb County School District at Middle School (C) as a 6th grader after transferring from Ohio where she formerly resided with her grandmother.
-(C) s parent resides in the Cobb County School District.
-While in Ohio, (C) last attended a private school offering a developmentally handicapped program.
-Prior to that private school, (C) received home schooling from her grandmother.
-Upon arrival in Georgia, (C) had no current IEP from the public system in which she resided.
+In March 2003, (a) a (b) year old female child, entered the Cobb County School District at Middle School (county) as a 6th grader after transferring from Ohio where she formerly resided with her grandmother. (a) 's parent resides in the Cobb County School District.
+While in Ohio, (b) last attended a private school offering a developmentally handicapped program.
+Prior to that private school, (c) received home schooling from her grandmother.
+Upon arrival in Georgia, (c) had no current IEP from the public system in which she resided.
 She had an individualized learning plan that her former private school referred to as her education plan.
 (Transcript, pages 9-10; Exhibit R-1).